ziamalik/stars-private-blockchain/README.md

 ## Understanding the boilerplate code

-The Boilerplate code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose the your Blockchain application methods to your client applications or users.
+The code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose the your Blockchain application methods to your client applications or users.

 1. `app.js` file.
 It contains the configuration and initialization of the REST Api, the team who provide this boilerplate code suggest do not change this code because it is already tested and works as expected.
 2. `BlockchainController.js` file.
 It contains the routes of the REST Api.
 Those are the methods that expose the urls you will need to call when make a request to the application.